i3i2uno/sspot/README.md

 * Music stops on incoming call, but __NOT__ once you answer the call!
 Need to pause the music then answer the call.
 (Not sure about this on iPhone)
 * Messages screen on android spreads full screen.
 * Coming in and out of Sleep/Lock screen can cause disconnect from room.
+Completely close/destroy the app.
+Then restart.